Photographer:Eric Guinther Source: www.wikipedia.org Copyright:CC BY-SA 3.0

 Giant African snails are highly capable of becoming agricultural threats due to their large size and foraging behavior.
 As hearty and aggressive mollusks, giant African snails pose the largest threat to damaging food crops grown all over the United States.
 With enormous appetites the giant African snail is known to eat over 500 species of plants when fruits and vegetables aren't available.
 When adequate vegetation isn't available in the form of fruits or vegetables the giant African snail will consume ornamental plants, tree bark, or stucco on houses.
 They also pose a health risk for humans and should not be consumed as food or handled.
 Snails from this family are known carriers of the parasite (Angiostrongylus cantonensis) which transmits eosinophilic meningitis.
 However, no infected snails have been confirmed in the United States.
 Giant African snails become infected with this parasite by consuming infected rat feces.
 The risk of transmitting this disease in the United States is low, but the possibility is still present.

+We highly discourage keeping slugs or snails as pets because of the harmful nematodes.
 To learn more about Angiostrongylus cantonensis click here

 Like most snails, the giant African snail contains both male and female parts on one individual (hermaphroditic).
 This allows for rapid breeding potential of 100 to 400 eggs laid per season with up to 1,200 eggs laid in one year due to the high reproductive potentials of the male and female organs.